Loading...

 Seabound transforms ship emissions into key cement ingredients

-The limestone produced is delivered to Heidelberg Materials’ cement plant in Brevik, Norway, integrating carbon captured at sea into onshore green construction materials.
+The limestone produced is delivered to Heidelberg Materials’ cement plant in Brevik, Norway, where it integrates carbon captured at sea into onshore green construction materials.

 This closed carbon loop helps reduce the environmental footprint of cement, one of the most carbon-intensive building materials worldwide.